SunPower120/SunPower120/README.md

 - 🔭 I have over 15 years of experience in the field of civil engineering, with roles ranging from a projector to head of department in a civil engineering company.
 My coding journey started with developing small applications for Arduino.

-- 🌱 I’m currently studying Java at Codelex with an aim to become a proficient backend or full-stack developer.
-I have certifications in C++ from ProgrammingHub and have taken Python courses on SoloLearn.
-I have also finished introductory courses in JavaScript/TypeScript through Codelex.
+- 🌱 I’m currently working at Codelex as software developer.
+I have certifications in C++ from ProgrammingHub and have taken JAVA courses on SoloLearn.

 - 💼 Check out my latest projects:
   - RPSSE: A rock, paper, scissors, spock, lizard console game in Java.